 University of Illinois, Urbana-Champaign

 I am an Assistant Professor of Political Science and a Helen Corley Petit Scholar in the College of Liberal Arts and Sciences at the University of Illinois at Urbana-Champaign, previously a Junior Research Fellow at the Carlos III-Juan March Institute in Madrid.
-I hold a Ph.D. from the Department of Political Science at Stanford University and an M.Phil. in Modern Middle Eastern Studies from the University of Oxford.
+I hold a Ph.D. in Political Science from Stanford and an M.Phil. in Modern Middle Eastern Studies from Oxford.

 Since 2018, I have been the principal investigator of an NSF-funded project, "Improving and Integrating Global Diversity Estimates Using Transparent Methods."
 I spent AY 2019-2020 as a Visiting Faculty Fellow at the Institute for the Study of Religion, Economics, and Society (IRES) at Chapman University.
 Previously, I spent AY 2016-2017 and 2017-2018 as a Linowes Faculty Fellow at the Cline Center for Advanced Social Research and AY 2018-2019 as a Faculty Fellow at the Center for Advanced Study at the University of Illinois.